 * Hala O’Keeffe from the Inclusion Advocacy Collaborative will speak about autistic parenting and how autistic communities and parenting communities can be more inclusive of autistic parents.

-This webinar is free.
 Participants who complete the evaluation can receive 1.5 Certified Rehabilitation Counselor (CRC) credits for participation in this webinar.
 Please note that it can take several weeks to receive CRC credit.